armory/docs/content/en/docs/spinnaker/using-dinghy.md

 }
 ```

-If this configutation exists dinghy will send a notification to channel `slack-channel-good` and `slack-channel-both` if pipeline was rendered fine and a notifcation to `slack-channel-bad` and `slack-channel-both` if pipeline failed to be rendered additionaly to the one being send as default for all the notifications.
+If this configuration exists dinghy will send a notification to channel `slack-channel-good` and `slack-channel-both` if pipeline was rendered fine and a notifcation to `slack-channel-bad` and `slack-channel-both` if pipeline failed to be rendered additionaly to the one being send as default for all the notifications.

-# Local module functionality
+## Local module functionality

 Local modules were added in version `some_version`.
 And this behavior is exactly the same as `module` but with one difference, `module` should exists in the configured template repository but `local_module` not.
 The difference is that `local_module` file should be inside the repository that you used to make the push, so given the next scenario:

 my_repository